-The Department of Primary Industry and Regional Development (DPIRD) has declared a Quarantine Area (QA) for parts of East Fremantle, Fremantle, North Fremantle, Palmyra and Bicton to contain the spread of the Polyphagous shot-hole borer (PSHB) beetle which has been detected in a property in East Fremantle.
+The Department of Primary Industry and Regional Development (DPIRD) has declared a Quarantine Area (QA) for the City of Melville to contain the spread of the Polyphagous shot-hole borer (PSHB) beetle which has been detected in a property in East Fremantle.

-At this point, residents can dispose of woody plant material (PSHB plants and materials) through their weekly collected lime green-lidded FOGO bin and their garden organic verge collections, that commence from 3 January 2022.
+Residents can dispose of woody plant material (PSHB plants and materials) through their weekly collected lime green-lidded FOGO bin and their garden organics verge collections.
 This material will go through a commercial composting system which will kill the PSHB beetle.

-We do still strongly encourage you to check trees and all other woody plant material on your property and report any signs of borer damage and suspected infections to DPIRD to help stop the spread of the beetle.
+We strongly encourage residents to check trees and all other woody plant material on their property and report any signs of borer damage and suspected infections to DPIRD to help stop the spread of the beetle.

 More Information About the Borer and Quarantine Area

 For more information, including a map of the QA, list of host trees, how to identify borer activity and how to apply for a permit, see the DPIRD website.